Olaf's Frozen Adventure: Production

-On February 9, 2016, the short was announced as a television special set to be released on ABC, which would be produced Roy Conli, and directed by Kevin Deters and Stevie Wermers.
+On February 9, 2016, the short was announced as a television special set to be released on ABC, which would be produced by Roy Conli, and directed by Kevin Deters and Stevie Wermers.
 The title was revealed during the airing of The Making of Frozen: Return to Arendelle on ABC in 2016, and it was announced that it would feature original songs by Elyssa Samsel and Kate Anderson, the latter the sister of Frozen songwriter Kristen Anderson-Lopez.
-However, in June 2017, it was announced that the film would instead receive a limited time theatrical release in front of Disney/Pixar's Coco, as it was deemed too cinematic for television.
-It reprise the main cast from the Frozen (2013) including the return of Josh Gad, Kristen Bell, Idina Menzel, and Jonathan Groff.
+However, in June 2017, it was announced that the film would instead receive a limited-time theatrical release in front of Pixar's Coco, as it was deemed too cinematic for television.
+It reprises the main cast from the Frozen (2013) including the return of Josh Gad, Kristen Bell, Idina Menzel, and Jonathan Groff.

 The music was recorded by an 80-piece orchestra in May 2017.
 The short was the filmmakers' first musical.
 They noted the requirement to keep the plot "pretty simple", and commented that they removed anything that diverted too much from that story.
 The fruitcake jokes in the short are a continuing motif from the filmmakers' previous project Prep & Landing.
-As they crafted the story, the Frozen team had barely started sketching out the plot of Frozen II.
+As they crafted the story, the Frozen team had barely started sketching out the plot of Frozen 2.

 Soundtrack

 There are four original songs in the film, written by Elyssa Samsel and Kate Anderson, titled "Ring in the Season", "The Ballad of Flemmingrad", "That Time of Year" and "When We're Together".
 The film's score was composed by Christophe Beck and Jeff Morrow.
-The full soundtrack was released on November 3, 2017 by Walt Disney Records.
+The full soundtrack was released on November 3, 2017, by Walt Disney Records.